 Even better, revenue from poker would go to public schools and the University of Hawaii among other recipients.
 Somewhere in Hawaii, Willie Nelson lit up a big Kahuna in celebration.

 There's a long way to go - and apparently Hawaii has tried to legalize online poker before - but the more States pushing for online poker, the merrier.
-Read the full text of the bill here.

 3) Best Twitcher, Podcaster Added to American Poker Awards

 The Global Poker Index/PokerStars American Poker Awards return next month to the Sofitel Hotel in Beverly Hills with a slew of new awards on the podium to be won.

 GPI Female Player of the Year Cate Hall

 The annual GPI POY (David Peters), Female POY (Cate Hall) and WSOP POY (Jason Mercier) awards all return as do:

 - Moment of the Year